youssefsadquy/Study-Scheduler/UseCaseDesc.md

 ## :mag_right: Use case one

 ### Use case name
-Name of the use case
+Create Schedule
 ### Purpose
-What is the end goal of the use case?
+The purpose of this is to allow the primary user (students) to mark things into their calendar for example creating a revision time table of a sorts.
 ### Author
-Person who documented the use case
+Jan W Makarewicz
 ### Date
-Date
+30/4/2022
 ### Related requirements
-which of your functional requirements does the use case satisfy
+Users are able to select the most optimal study split from a pre-made list.
 ### Actors involved
-who are the primary/secondary actors for this use case?
+The primary actors are the students and the secondary actors are the module convenor.
 ### Priority
-how important is it that the use case is implemented?
-Think: must, should, could...
+It is very important as the student will likely be keeping track of the schedule created and could be making changes to their schedules.
 ### Typical flow of events
-describe the most typical scenario associated with this use Îcase; indicate where other use case behaviours are \<\<include\>\>d
+It includes being able to view the schedule that you have created.
 ### Alternative event flows
-what sub-scenarios are there?
-Think about if and where you’ve \<\<extend\>\>ed the use case

-The purpose of this use case is to allow the user to create their own schedule plan so that they can view it.
-The functional requirement this meets is "The system will provide for manual adjustment of the study schedule dates and times".
-The primary user is the student and the system to update the calendar.
+It extends making an account as you would need an account to make this use case even work.

 <hr>

 ## :mag_right: Use case two